Emil Lewis Holmdahl: Secretive activities and trial

 Holmdahl proceeded to fight against Villa during the Battles of Celaya, Agua Prieta, and Nogales.
 Holmdahl also took part in the ongoing Bandit War against Seditionistas.

 A little more than a month after his conviction, Holmdahl applied for a commission as an officer in the United States cavalry.
 On December 29, 1915, he filled out a three-page government form addressed to the adjutant general of the U.S. army.
 On the application he stated he held the rank of colonel of cavalry with Carranza forces and was formerly chief of Artillery under Villa.
 To endorse his application, he gave a list of references, including Tom Lea, mayor of El Paso; Lee Hall, the chief of police of El Paso and a former Texas ranger; a banker from Morenci, Arizona; a captain in the U.S. army stationed at Fort Bliss; and General Hugh Scott, chief of staff and commanding officer of the U.S. army.
 He gave his address as a post office box in El Paso.
 On March 28, 1916, the war department answered Holmdahl's application by stating he failed to qualify for appointment as an officer of volunteers because of regulations stating "no applicant is eligible for appointment as second lieutenant who is more than 30 years of age."
 Holmdahl was thirty-two years old and if the war department knew he was a convicted felon, it was not stated.

 Fate, however, intervened when Holmdahl's old boss, Pancho Villa, galloped into Columbus, New Mexico, on March 9 with a band of 400 men, shot up an army encampment, burned the town, and killed sixteen Americans.

 Pancho Villa expedition

 Civilian scout and missing documents

-The US quickly responded, appointing Brigadier General John J. Pershing to lead a army into Mexico to either kill or capture Villa.
+The US quickly responded, appointing Brigadier General John J. Pershing to lead an army into Mexico to either kill or capture Villa.
 Pershing recognized he needed men who knew Mexico, its terrain, language, culture, and its people.
 Holmdahl was clearly such a man Pershing needed, and thus the convicted felon was recruited to serve as a civilian scout for the US army.